swanson8r/datadog-terraform-quick-start/README.md

     ```

   - This process is the same for monitors, just utilizing the appropriate files

 > [!NOTE]
-    > If you are going to replace a dashboard/monitor that has already been imported in Terrafrom HCL,
-    > you will want to remove that entry from the file *before* applying the JSON change.
-    > [!NOTE]
 > Exporting a Datadog resource as JSON and then applying it with Terraform will cause a
 > duplicate resource in Datadog, since the state was not imported.
 To avoid this, you can utilize
 > the `terraform import` command which will update the state file appropriately.
 > Example: `terraform import datadog_dashboard_json.example_dashboard abc-123-xyz`

 ## Known Issues